comraderoyce/and-wells/content/writing/sql-tableau.md

     SELECT a.date, a.id, a.interactions
     FROM your_table_with_a_very_long a
     ```
+- Use `SELECT DISTINCT` instead of `SELECT` to return fewer rows if you only need the unique values from a table.

-Working with dates is a bit complicated but here are some useful tricks:
+Working with dates is a bit complicated but here is a useful tricks:

 ```sql
 -- this gets you a formatted basic day